Skip to main content

 [ADO] WebHook tab

-To establish a real time sync from ADO to piplanning.io, you will need to setup WebHooks in ADO.
-You need to be a project Admin in ADO to do this.
+You need to be a ADO Project Admin in ADO to do this.
 It is a very simple task, so please ensure you set up the ADO WebHooks for the best possible experience.
-ADO WebHooks allow for automatic data updates to flow from ADO > to > piplanning.io.

-You need to take the information on in the WebHook tab in the ALM Connection setup, and create the corresponding ADO WebHooks with that information.
-Checkout this guide on how to setup WebHooks in ADO: Setup WebHooks
+You need to take the information displayed in this WebHook tab in the ALM Connection setup, and create the corresponding ADO WebHooks in your ADO Project/s or Organization with that information.

 The URL you need to enter for the WebHook in ADO is displayed on the WebHook screen and is unique per ALM Connection.

-ADO WebHook lag - Delay in ADO WebHook triggers
+🟒 ADO WebHook lag - Delay in ADO WebHook triggers 🟒

-Observations have shown that ADO triggers the WebHook with a lag of approximately 5-10 seconds.
+IMPORTANT: Observations have shown that ADO triggers the WebHook with a lag of approximately 5-10 seconds.

 Keep that in mind that you will have to wait for this time to pass until you see an update in the app.